the-darkvoid/OS-X-Fake-PCI-ID/README.md

   This particular application of FakePCIID.kext is used to emulate an authentic Apple Airport Extreme (BCM94360CS2), when using a BCM94352Z NGFF M.2 WiFi module.

-In order to create your own injector, you should be familiar with IOKit matching and kext Info.plist files.
-There is ample documentation available on developer.apple.com.
-Use the existing injectors as a template to build your own.

 - FakePCIID_BCM57XX_as_BCM57765.kext:
    This kext will attach to numerous unsupported BCM57XX Ethernet devices in order to make the native drivers work for a wider variety of BCM Ethernet chipsets that are compatible, but not supported due to probe testing of PCI device-id/subdevice-id values.
    Further details here: http://www.tonymacx86.com/network/155984-fakepciid-broadcom-bcm57xx-network-oob.html